jzerez/discrete_final_project/README.md

 **[INSERT GRAPH IMAGE HERE]**

 When the function is first called, `R` and `X` are empty since we have not explored any nodes and therefore cannot definitively say whether any particular node is or is not in the maximal clique.
-Therefore `P` is set equal to `Q` as we are unsure about all of the nodes inclusion in the current maximal clique.
+Therefore `P` is set equal to `Q` as we are unsure about all of the nodes included in the current maximal clique.
 We set `n = a`, as `a` is the first element of `P`.
 Supposing that this node is part of a maximal clique, we will call the algorithm again, but this time, `a` will be a member of `R`.
 Because the nodes in a clique must be connected to every other node in a clique, the new set of possible clique nodes, `P`, is set to the intersection between `P` and the neighbors of `a`, `N(a)`.
 By the definition of a clique, all member nodes must be neighbors of every other node, therefore all possible clique members must be a neighbor of `a`.
-We find the intersection between `X` and `N(a)` for similar reasons: `X` only needs to keep track of nodes that are definitely not in the clique but that *could* be.
-In other words, it doesn't make sense for `X` to keep track of nodes that are obviously not members of the clique.
+We find the intersection between `X` and `N(a)` for similar reasons: `X` only needs to keep track of nodes that are definitely not in the clique or nodes that have already shared a maximal clique with the current node.

 So when we call `Bron_Kerbosch` for the second time, we find that `R = {a}`, `P = Q  ∩ N(a) = N(a) = {b,c}`, and `X = {}`.
 Now our goal is to find the maximal cliques of the graph that certainly contain `a` and could potentially contain `b` and `c`.
 We iterate through the nodes of `P` again, this time,  `n = b`.
 We call the function yet again.